nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 * Database makes some common tasks very easy and manageable like  data storage with encryption, querying the stored data, creating reports etc
 * Almost all practical software systems will require a database to persist the data

+## What is a PostgreSQL database
+* PostgreSQL database

 Sometimes the computer in which the python code has to run
 * may not have python installed in it
 * may not have  internet to install python